cortescode/clientsHunter/src/lib/posts/how-to-create-a-high-converting-sales-funnel-for-cold-reach-on-twitter.md

 categories:
   - "sales"
   - "digital strategy"
-excerpt: "
-Are you tired of spending countless hours on social media trying to reach new clients without seeing any results?
+excerpt: "Are you tired of spending countless hours on social media trying to reach new clients without seeing any results?
 Learn how to create a high-converting sales funnel for cold reach on Twitter in this post.
 Follow five steps to turn more leads into paying customers and grow your business."
 ---

 Twitter is an excellent platform for reaching out to potential customers and growing your business.
 However, it can be challenging to get people to respond to your tweets without a compelling reason to do so.
 That's where the sales funnel comes in.